awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-copy-trail-to-lake-eds.md

 If you choose an existing role, ensure the IAM role's policies allow CloudTrail to copy trail events to the destination event data store\.
 This section provides examples of the required IAM role permission and trust policies\.

 The following example provides the permissions policy, which allows CloudTrail to copy trail events to the event data store's S3 bucket\.
 Replace *myBucketName*, *myAccountID*, *region*, *prefix*, and *eventDataStoreArn* with the appropriate values for your configuration\.
 The *myAccountID* is the AWS account ID used for CloudTrail Lake, which may not be the same as the AWS account ID for the S3 bucket\.

+Replace *key\-region*, *keyAccountID*, and *keyID* with the values for the KMS key used to encrypt the source S3 bucket\.
+You can omit the `AWSCloudTrailImportKeyAccess` statement if the source S3 bucket does not use a KMS key for encryption\.

 ```
 {